-F. van blade.

-2021 2020 R mil R mil

-15. Amounts receivable from group companies (continued)

-Upfront income earned on financial instruments is recognised as deferred income, depending on the underlying nature of the income.
+2022 R mil 2021 R mil 15.
+Amounts receivable from group companies (continued) Upfront income earned on financial instruments is recognised as deferred income, depending on the underlying nature of the income.
 Financial assets are subsequently measured at amortised cost using the effective interest method, less any impairment losses.

-Fair value of amounts receivable from group companies

-The fair value of amounts receivable from group companies approximates their carrying amounts.
-This is due to the short-term nature of the instruments.

-16. Loans and advance to customers

-Instalment sale receivables 9 176 14 487
+Fair value of group loans receivable The fair value of amounts receivable from group companies approximates their carrying amounts, due to the short-term nature of these instruments.
+16. Loans and advance to customers Instalment sale receivables Finance lease receivables Wholesale vehicle financing receivables 9 010 533 1 806 9 176 495 731 Gross loans and advances to customers Impairment losses 11 349 (356) 10 402 (359)

-Finance lease receivables 495 3 399

-Wholesale vehicle financing receivables 731 2 378

-Gross loans and advances to customers 10 402 20 264

-Impairment losses (359) (772)

-10 043 19 492